Nanjing Massacre: Effect on international relations

 The memory of the Nanjing Massacre has been a point of contention in Sino-Japanese relations since the early 1970s.
 Trade between the two nations is worth over $200 billion annually.
-Despite this, many Chinese people still have a strong sense of mistrust due to the memory of the atrocity and failure of reconciliation measures.
-This sense of mistrust is strengthened by Japan's unwillingness to admit to and apologize for the atrocities.
+Despite this, many Chinese people still have a strong sense of distrust due to the memory of the atrocity and failure of reconciliation measures.
+This sense of distrust is strengthened by Japan's unwillingness to admit to and apologize for the atrocities.

-Takashi Yoshida described how changing political concerns and perceptions of the "national interest" in Japan, China, and the U.S. have shaped the collective memory of the Nanjing massacre.
+Takashi Yoshida described how changing political concerns and perceptions of the "national interest" in Japan, China, and the U.S. have shaped the collective memory of the Nanjing Massacre.
 Yoshida contended that over time the event has acquired different meanings to different people.
 People from mainland China saw themselves as the victims.
 For Japan, it was a question they needed to answer but were reluctant to do so because they too identified themselves as victims after the A-bombs.
 The U.S., which served as the melting pot of cultures and is home to descendants of members of both Chinese and Japanese cultures, took up the mantle of investigator for the victimized Chinese.
-Yoshida has argued that the Nanjing Massacre has figured in the attempts of all three nations as they work to preserve and redefine national and ethnic pride and identity, assuming different kinds of significance based on each country's changing internal and external enemies.
+Yoshida had argued that the Nanjing Massacre had figured in the attempts of all three nations as they work to preserve and redefine national and ethnic pride and identity, assuming different kinds of significance based on each country's changing internal and external enemies.

 Many Japanese prime ministers have visited the Yasukuni Shrine, a shrine for Japanese war deaths up until the end of the Second World War, which includes war criminals that were involved in the Nanjing Massacre.
 In the museum adjacent to the shrine, a panel informs visitors that there was no massacre in Nanjing, but that Chinese soldiers in plain clothes were "dealt with severely".
 In 2006 former Japanese prime minister Junichiro Koizumi made a pilgrimage to the shrine despite warnings from China and South Korea.
 His decision to visit the shrine regardless sparked international outrage.
 Although Koizumi denied that he was trying to glorify war or historical Japanese militarism, the Chinese Foreign Ministry accused Koizumi of "wrecking the political foundations of China-Japan relations".
 An official from South Korea said they would summon the Tokyo ambassador to protest.

-The Massacre is sometimes compared to other disasters in China, which include the Great Chinese famine (1959–61) and the Cultural Revolution.
+The Massacre is contentiously compared to other disasters in China, which include the Great Chinese famine (1959–1961) and the Cultural Revolution.